3dbeb41841bfbfcc24d55143816cf7f1/css-selectors/README.md

 * a `div` with the CSS class of `"red"`

-The first thing I want to do is make it so all elements with the class of "red" has a background of red.
-In our `styles.css`:
+First let's make all elements with a class of "red" have a background of red:

 ```css
 .red {